jaydeepdey03/contractSentinal-tenderly-superhack/Readme.md

 The backend is hosted on Render and is built using Docker containers, ensuring a scalable and efficient deployment process.
 Additionally, ContractSentinel offers built-in contract auditing, highlighting security concerns and suggesting improvements where necessary.

-## Key Features

-- **CI/CD Smart Contract Deployment**: Automate the deployment of your smart contracts to virtual testnets by simply adding a GitHub Actions YAML file.
-- **Tenderly Integration**: Utilize Tenderly's virtual testnets and transaction simulation features for comprehensive contract testing.
-- **Automated Auditing**: Perform security audits on your contracts automatically, with detailed reports on potential vulnerabilities and improvement suggestions.
-- **Backend Powered by Docker**: The platform's backend is hosted on Render and built using Docker containers for seamless scalability and reliability.

 ## Key Components of the project

 ### 1. Nodejs backend with Docker